francesco-vaselli/GlucoseGuard/docs/overview1.md

 ## Comparison of Results

-To ascertain the efficacy of our models, we compared our results with those from the reference paper *on the 6 patients form the 2020 test split of the OhioT1DM dataset*.
+To ascertain the efficacy of our models, we compared our results with those from the reference paper *using data from the six patients in the 2020 test split of the OhioT1DM dataset.*.
 The key metrics for MAE, RMSE and the binary classification task with a prediction horizon of 30 minutes ([Table 1 of Reference Paper](https://www.nature.com/articles/s41746-021-00480-x/tables/1)) are summarized in the tables below.
-As our dataset had a different normalization compared to that used in the reference paper, we found the Standard Deviation value in the code of the reference (`std = 60.565`, while we had `std = 57.941`) and we re-scaled our loss values to provide a fair comparison.
+As our dataset underwent a different normalization process compared to the one used in the reference paper, we extracted the Standard Deviation value directly from the codebase of the reference paper, which was `std = 60.565` as opposed to our `std = 57.941`.
+We then re-scaled our loss values to provide a fair comparison.

 |     Model             | 30 min MAE | 30 min RMSE  |
 |------------------|------------|--------------|